A conditional gradient homotopy method with applications to Semidefinite Programming: Algorithm

 \section{Algorithm}

 In this section we first describe a new \ac{CndG} method for solving general conic constrained convex optimization problems of the form \eqref{eq:Optt}, for a fixed $t>0$.
 This procedure serves as the inner loop of our homotopy method.
 The path-following strategy in the outer loop is then explained in Section \ref{sec:path-following}.
-Sections \ref{sec:linesearch} and \ref{sec:extensions} contain practically relevant extensions of our base algorithm, including an exact line search policy, and a \ac{CndG} variant with inexact computations.